ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 rc.ad; tillfyou can get better work, for
 the poorest pay is better than none, and
 the humblest oflice is better than being
-out of e-aploy., ment: A New .York pape
+out of e-aploy., ment: A New .York paper
+states that a man, named Neville is i
 </td></tr></table>

 ---